Kshitij-Banerjee/Kshitij-Banerjee.github.io/content/posts/understanding_gpt_history.md

 ---
 Category: Machine Learning
-Title: Understanding GPT - A Journey from RNNs to Transformers
+Title: Understanding GPT - A Journey from RNNs to Attention
 Layout: post
-Name: Understanding GPT - A Journey from RNNs to Transformers
+Name: Understanding GPT - A Journey from RNNs to Attention
 date: 2023-06-18
 banner: "/UnderstandingGPTBanner.jpg"
 cover: